jkamm/DraftHorse_gh/README.md

 - [ ] Improve component icons
 - [ ] Refactor for OSX compatibility
 - [ ] Switch complex components to Variable Input Components to simplify
+- [ ] Add RedrawViews component with self-instantiating Trigger or built-in trigger